NEONScience/neon-data-institute-2016/_posts/institute-materials/day3_wednesday/2016-06-20-lidar-chm-to-insitu.md

 ## Part 2.
 How does our CHM data compare to field measured tree heights?

 We now have a canopy height model for our study area in California.
 However, how do the height values extracted from the CHM compare to our laboriously collected, field measured canopy height data?
 To figure this out, we will use *in situ* collected tree height data, measured within circular plots across our study area.
-We will compare the maximum measured tree height value to the maximum lidar derived height value for each circular plot using regression.
+We will compare the maximum measured tree height value to the maximum LiDAR derived height value for each circular plot using regression.

 For this activity, we will use the a `csv` (comma separate value) file, located in `SJER/2013/insitu/veg_structure/D17_2013_SJER_vegStr.csv`.

     # import plot centroids
-    SJER_plots <- readOGR("NEONdata/SJER/vector_data",
+    SJER_plots <- readOGR("NEONdata/D17-California/SJER/vector_data",
-                          "sjer_plot_centroids")
+                          "SJER_plot_centroids")

     ## OGR data source with driver: ESRI Shapefile
-    ## Source: "NEONdata/SJER/vector_data", layer: "sjer_plot_centroids"
+    ## Source: "NEONdata/D17-California/SJER/vector_data", layer: "SJER_plot_centroids"
     ## with 18 features
     ## It has 5 fields